NixOS/nixpkgs/doc/build-helpers/trivial-build-helpers.chapter.md

 Nixpkgs provides the following functions for producing derivations which write text into the Nix store:  `writeTextFile`, `writeText`, `writeTextDir`, `writeScript`, `writeScriptBin`, `writeShellScript`, and `writeShellScriptBin`.

-`writeText`, `writeTextDir`, `writeScript`, and `writeScriptBin`  are convenience functions over `writeTextFile`.
+`writeText`, `writeTextDir`, `writeScript`, `writeScriptBin`, `writeShellScript`, and `writeShellScriptBin` are convenience functions over `writeTextFile`.

 These are useful for creating files from Nix expressions, which may be scripts or non-executable text files.

-The result of each of these functions will be a derivation.
-When you coerce the resulting derivation to text, it will evaluate to the *store path*.
-Importantly, it will not include the destination subpath produced by the particular function.
-So, for example, given the following expression:
+Each of these functions will cause a derivation to be realized.
+When you coerce the result of each of these functions to a string, it will evaluate to the *store path* of this derivation.

+:::: {.warning}
+Some of these functions will put the resulting files within a directory inside the derivation output.
+If you need to refer to the resulting files somewhere else in Nix code, remember to append the path to the file  For example:

 ```nix
 my-file = writeTextFile {
   name = "my-file";
   text = ''